Start Dates: September; March

 Mental health nurses provide care for people experiencing mental health problems, working in the community, specialist hospitals or health centres.
 You will learn about how to support people during the most acute phases of their distress, how to work with people who have issues around substance misuse or offending behaviour and how to help those with ongoing mental health problems.

-50% of your studies will be spent in clinical practice in hospital and community settings, within the NHS and independent sector, across Bolton, Bury, Oldham, Rochdale or Salford.
-You will spend time in a well supported environment, working alongside qualified nurse mentors.
+50% of your studies will be spent in hospital and community settings, within the NHS and independent sector which includes prison placements, where you will spend time in a well-supported environment, working alongside qualified nurse mentors.

 This course is delivered over three semesters per year.
 Throughout this course theory and practice are integrated into each module.

 You will acquire the essential knowledge, skills and professional attitudes needed to meet the needs of the users, carers and significant others.
 You will develop knowledge of concepts of health, public health and health promotion including an awareness of factors affecting health within a diverse and multi-cultural society.
 You will do this through the development of knowledge and the fundamental skills required for all nurses and within your chosen field of practice.

 You will apply essential knowledge, skills and the professional attitudes needed to deliver and promote holistic care of mental and physical health across the life span by analysing decision-making, problem solving and prioritising skills in nursing practice.

 You will prepare for the transition from student nurse to qualified professional nurse both professionally and autonomously in order to manage yourself and others effectively.
 You will be able to develop practice using the best available evidence that incorporates both nursing expertise and knowledge, together with that of the patient/service user.

 Three core modules:

 |APL||Any applicant who already has GCSE Maths and English Grade C or above, and verifiable experience may be considered for entry to the course|

 |GCSE||For 2014 entry all applicants must have English and Maths of at least Grade C.